Largemouth bass: Angling

 Largemouth bass are keenly sought after by anglers and are noted for the excitement of their 'fight', meaning how vigorously the fish resists being hauled into the boat or onto shore after being hooked.
 The fish will often become airborne in their effort to throw the hook, but many say that their cousin species, the smallmouth bass, is even more aggressive.
-Anglers most often fish for largemouth bass with lures such as Spinnerbait, plastic worms (and other plastic baits), jigs, crankbaits, and live bait, such as worms and minnows.
+Anglers most often fish for largemouth bass with lures such as spinnerbaits, plastic worms (and other plastic baits), jigs, crankbaits, and live bait, such as worms and minnows.
 A recent trend is the use of large swimbaits to target trophy bass that often forage on juvenile rainbow trout in California.
-Fly fishing for largemouth bass may be done using both topwater and worm imitations tied with natural or synthetic materials.
+Fly fishing for largemouth bass, while uncommon, may be done using both topwater and worm imitations tied with natural or synthetic materials.
 Other live baits, such as frogs or crawfish, can also be productive.
 Large golden shiners are a popular live bait used to catch trophy bass, especially when they are sluggish in the heat of summer or in the cold of winter.
 Largemouth bass usually hang around big patches of weeds and other shallow water cover.
 These fish are very capable of surviving in a wide variety of climates and waters.
 They are perhaps one of the world's most tolerant freshwater fish.